 - Prepare hot oatmeal or other cereal with milk, not water.
-Add powdered milk, margarine, honey, dried fruits and/or nuts after cooking.
+Add powdered milk, honey, dried fruits or nuts after cooking.

 - Garnish salads with healthy oils such as olive oil, whole olives, avocados, nuts and sunflower seeds.

-- Pump up soups, casseroles, mashed potatoes and liquid milk with 1 to 2 tablespoons of dry milk powder.
+- Pump up soups, casseroles, mashed potatoes and liquid milk with one to two tablespoons of dry milk powder.